Lautrec's Pink Garlic

 Inventory, lb : 0

-In Lautrec, France, a yearly festival held called Lautrec's Pink Garlic Fair.
-It first started in the 1970s and is a two-day celebration traditionally begun on the first Friday of August.
-The festival is the unofficial start to the marketing period for the famous garlic.
+In Lautrec, France, there is a yearly festival called Lautrec's Pink Garlic Fair.
+Originating in the 1970s, this two-day celebration traditionally begins on the first Friday of August to mark the start of the season for the famous garlic.
 Festivities include music, dancing, art arrangements made from Pink Lautrec garlic, recipe sharing, and free tastings of the famous Lautrec's Pink garlic soup.
 There is also an annual competition to make the longest manouilles or the longest bunch of Pink Lautrec garlic within 3 hours.
 The record stands at 22.29 meters (over 73 feet) long.

 Pink Lautrec garlic is grown in the southwest of France, primarily in the Lautrec region, which is part of the Tarn department.
-This area of France is known for its green hillsides, food and wine, and 13th century medieval-era villages.
-According to legend, Pink Lautrec garlic arrived in the region during the Middle Ages.
-A merchant travelling through the area was not able to pay his meal at a local tavern and instead offered the owner bulbs of pink garlic in exchange.
-Today, Pink Lautrec garlic is generally found in France and the United Kingdom.
-In the United States, only a few garlic growers have been known to grow the variety.
+This area of France is known for its green hillsides, food and wine, and 13th-century medieval-era villages.
+According to legend, Pink Lautrec garlic arrived in the region during the Middle Ages from a merchant who, traveling through the area, was not able to pay his meal at a local tavern and instead offered the owner bulbs of pink garlic in exchange.
+Today, Pink Lautrec garlic is found in France, the United Kingdom, and some specialty grocers in the United States.